The Grand Canyon

 Be prepared to be awestruck!

-As one of the seven wonders of the world, it’s no surprise that over 5,900,000 visitors come to marvel and explore its beauty each year.
+As one of the seven natural wonders of the world, it’s no surprise that over 5,900,000 visitors come to marvel and explore its beauty each year.
 Pictures will never do it justice.
 The Grand Canyon has to be seen or hiked to truly be experienced.
 Be prepared to be awestruck!

 Chabad of Flagstaff has received thousands of calls over the years asking for tips for visiting the Grand Canyon.
 Below are the best tips we have compiled.
 After your trip, please reach out and let us know if we missed something!

 The Grand Canyon is a 1-hour 30-minute drive from Flagstaff; 4-hour drive from Phoenix; 4-hour 15-minute drive from Scottsdale.
 Flagstaff is known as the Gateway to the Grand Canyon.
 This is due to the fact that anyone coming from southern Arizona (Phoenix, Scottsdale or Tucson), must drive through Flagstaff.
 The Grand Canyon makes a perfect day trip from Flagstaff!

 What address should I put in my GPS?
 We recommend the Grand Canyon Imax Theater (450 AZ-64, Grand Canyon Village, AZ 86023).
 The Imax is located just outside the Main Visitors Entrance of the South Rim of the Grand Canyon.
 This ensures that you don’t drive and end up in the wrong section of the Grand Canyon.
 The Grand Canyon is 250 miles long and 10 miles across :)

 Grand Canyon Adventure Tours offers small group and private tours daily from Flagstaff to the Grand Canyon.
 Pick up from your hotel is an option.